mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-06-10-vidalia-portrait.md

 ---
-layout: work
+layout: media
 title: "Hungry for a knuckle sandwich?"
-description: "PaperFaces portrait of @Vidalia drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @Vidalia drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-vidalia-twitter-lg.jpg
   thumb: paperfaces-vidalia-twitter-150.jpg